dark9ive/NCCU-ghost-assignment-porter/README.md

 v1.2 uploaded(Sept.
 27 2019)

 Change log
-    - Add adaptation to Exercises
+    - Add adaptation to Exercises.
     - Your file will no longer accidentally deleted by the script.(Known bug #1 fixed)
-    - Grade-checking link added
+    - Grade-checking link added.
-    - You can now put the script ANYWHERE and run it while needed instead of make a copy to your assignment directory
+    - You can now put the script ANYWHERE and run it while needed instead of make a copy to your assignment directory.